jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 ## Wrap Up
 * You deployed a Kubernetes Cluster on Digital Ocean with Prometheus and Grafana pre-installed and configured.
-* You deployed a microservices application called Socks Shop to run on the Cluster.
+* You deployed a micro-services application called Socks Shop to run on the Cluster.
 * You observed metrics from the micro-services application with Prometheus and Grafana.
 * You deployed a performance tool called Locust to stress test the micro-services application and observe any failures.
 * You installed Gremlin to perform a Chaos Experiment (CPU Resource Attack) on the micro-services application.